upkoi/tail/README.md

 ```

 The PyTorch dependency is used for the example training script.
-If you have trouble installing PyTorch through the automated install script try installing it manually with...
+If you have trouble installing PyTorch through the automated install try installing it manually with...

 ```
-pip3 install torch
+pip3 install torch==1.0.1
 ```

 ...and then running the setup script above.
+Note that PyTorch version 1.0.1 is required to line up with the execution environment.

 #### Post-Installation Setup